-Beauty dressed herself; and in the meantime they sent to her sisters, who hastened thither with their husbands.
+Beauty dressed herself; and in the mean time they sent to her sisters, who hasted thither with their husbands.
 They were both of them very unhappy.

-The eldest had married a gentleman, extremely handsome indeed, but so fond tradicional del carte del cartes del miner infe doods what any one with the season caused of his own person, that he neglected his wife.
-The second had married a man of wit, but he only made use of it to plague and torment every one.
-Beauty's sisters sickened with envy, when they saw her dressed like a Princess, and look more beautiful than ever.
-They went down into the garden to vent their speen, and agreed to persuade her to stay a week longer with them, which probably might so enrage the Beast as to make him devour her.
-After they had taken this resolution, they went up, and behaved so affectionately to their sister that poor Beauty wept for joy, and, at their request, promised to stay seven nights longer.
+The eldest had married a gentleman, extremely handsome indeed, but so fond of his own person, that he was full of nothing but his own dear self, and neglected his wife.
+The second had married a man of wit, but he only made use of it to plague and torment every body, and his wife most of all.
+Beauty's sisters sickened with envy, when they saw her dressed like a Princess, and more beautiful than ever; nor could all her obliging affectionate behaviour stifle their jealousy, which was ready to burst when she told them how happy she was.
+They went down into the garden to vent it in tears; and said one to the other, "In what is this little creature better than us, that she should be so much happier?"
+"Sister, said the eldest, a thought just strikes my mind; let us endeavour to detain her above a week, and perhaps the silly monster will be so enraged at her for breaking her word, that he will devour her."
+"Right, sister, answered the other, therefore we must shew her as much kindness as possible."
+After they had taken this resolution, they went up, and behaved so affectionately to their sister, that poor Beauty wept for joy.
+When the week was expired, they cried and tore their hair, and seemed so sorry to part with her, that she promised to stay a week longer.